CCurl/c3/README.md

 ## c3 Base system reference
 ```
-NOTE: many of the core words are defined in file 'core.f'
+NOTE: Since this is a toolkit, many of the core words are defined in file 'core.f'

 *** MATH ***
 +        (a b--c)          Addition